Even before the Restoration and the return of Charles Stuart, during

 Sir William Davenant died intestate in 1668.
 His estate was administered by his wife for a few years, until his son Charles came of age, at which point he came into possession of four fifths of the shares in the Duke’s Company.
 He made over a half share to his mother, who sold it to the courtier Sir Thomas Skipwith Jr. in 1682.14

-On August 30th 1687 Charles Davenant sold the rest of his interest
+On August 30th 1687 Charles Davenant sold the rest of his interest in

-in the company, including the patent, to his brother Alexander, who
+the company, including the patent, to his brother Alexander, who

-financed five sixths of the purchase with Sir Thomas Skipwith’s
+financed five sixths of the purchase with Sir Thomas Skipwith’s money.

-this five-sixths to Skipwith for seven years, in return for certain
+five-sixths to Skipwith for seven years, in return for certain

 privileges of admittance and a weekly rent of six pounds.
 In 1690